illumneo/capkey/devlog.md

 # Dev Logs

+## 2025-08-01
+I got some of the basic gestures working and can now detect taps, or swipes in any of the 8 directions.
+Next steps will be to add all of the characters and print the right one based on where the gesture started.

+One issue I ran into was that the X and Y axis aren't scaled properly.
+I believe this is because one of the axis has to go through the board and so maybe it is more/less sensitive to touch.
+I fixed that by slightly scaling the Y axis, but more work needs to go into that.

+## 2025-07-03
+For now I'll leave off the time component since it can always be added later.

+Should I also include distance? or min/max for x and y (to get a sense of scale?)

+Once a touch is registered, we'll add the center zone to the vector.
+Then we'll monitor the distance each time and see if it exceeds some constant.
+If so, then we check which direction we're going in and then we'll transition to that zone.
+Once we're in an 'arc' zone, we can transition into 4 possible zones: back to center, cw, ccw, and 'out'.
+The logic is the same for all of them, I just need to shift the angle by some offset.

+Or, instead of trying to track all of the zones, do I just try and detect the gestures I actually want to track? it would be pretty easy to track taps, swipes, and swipe backs (i think).
+I just need to figure out how to track circles, but I can add that later.

 ## 2025-07-01
 I wrote some rudimentary code that outputs the numbers 1-9 based on which position you click on.
 Now I need to decide how to capture gestures.
 I need to detect taps, swipes, long swipes, out and back